-The sub-management plans presented within the scope of ESMP and their contents are given in Table 4-1.
-Construction contractor(s) will develop and implement their own site specific sub-management plans by considering these plans as frameworks.
+The management plans presented within the scope of ESMP and their contents are given in Table 4-1.
+Construction contractor(s) will develop and implement their own site specific sub-management plans as well.
 Similarly, TCDD will prepare their project specific sub-management plans prior to start of operation phase and implement them accordingly during the operational activities.